RuyiLi/fbeagle/README.md

 3. Run `source setenv.sh` to load the values in the current shell environment.
     - Alternatively, refactor the program to use `dotenv`.
 4. Run `python data/fetch.py` to populate the dataset.
 A file called `data/data.pickle` should appear.
+5. Run the FastAPI server with `python -m uvicorn fbeagle.api:app --reload`.

 ## Devlog

 - Realized that `business_description` did not mean what I thought it meant.
 Only apparent usable survey metric is `industry` now.
-- Industry responose from FB API identity call seems to be blank even if specified in the survey, so OAuth app seems infeasible now.
+- Industry responose from FB API identity call seems to be blank even if specified in the survey, so OAuth app seems unbeneficial now.
 - App now functions as a standalone page that asks users to describe their business and gives app recommendations based on this.

 ## Future